 MER is a measurement of how much a signal deviates from the ideal.
-It includes transmitter distortions, co-channel interference and noise, and all of these are combined into one signal as if they were all sources of noise.
+It includes transmitter distortions, cochannel interference and noise, and all of these are combined into one signal as if they were all sources of noise.
 By measuring the power of the signal, and then the effective power of all the degradations, the MER can be calculated.
-Note that if the transmitter distortions are small, MER is effectively the same as C/N.
+Note that if the transmitter distortions are small, as is normally the case with main transmitters, MER is effectively the same as C/N.